-The Study Abroad at Hawai'i Pacific University Program was created for students who want to spend one or two semesters in an inviting, international environment.
+The Visiting Students at Hawai'i Pacific University Program was created for students who want to spend one or two semesters in an inviting, international environment.
 Hawai'i Pacific University (HPU) allows you to select courses that will both interest and challenge you and, more importantly, that will help you meet your educational requirements at your home university.
 Join more than 8,000 students from over 100 countries and 50 U.S. states at one of the most exciting universities in America for a unique global experience.

 Selection of classes should be made only from current class-offering lists which are posted for each academic term at least three months prior to its start.